 - We hike up and take the cable car down.
-If the cable car is closed due to strong wind, we have to hike back down (via Platteklip Gorge), an extra 2 hours and R200 to R300 pp, depending on group size.
+If the cable car is closed due to strong wind, we have to hike back down (via Platteklip Gorge), an extra 2 hours and R400 pp.

 - Please remember to tell us if you prefer a private hike (no one else joins your group).
 Refer to ‘Group Size’ on the FAQ page.

-- Can’t decide between which Table Mountain Hiking Trails?
+- Can’t decide which Table Mountain route?
 No problem.
-Based on the information you send us about yourself, we will match you with the best route.
+Based on the information you send us about yourself, we will match you with the best and most suitable route.

 - Organizations, clubs, academic institutions and tour groups: discounted rates available on request.

-- Taxi fare on routes that require transport back to the start (if you don’t have a rental car): R100 for Twelve Apostles and R200 for Skeleton Gorge.
+- Taxi fare on routes that require transport back to the start (if you don’t have a rental car): R100 for Kasteelspoort and R250 for Skeleton Gorge.

 - Snacks and water.
-We’re happy to pack you a wholesome lunch – sandwich, dried fruit & nuts, energy bar and water – at a cost of R200 pp.
+We’re happy to pack you a wholesome lunch – sandwich, dried fruit & nuts, energy bar and water – at a cost of R300 pp.

 - Entrance into the Kirstenbosch Botanical Gardens (R210 pp).
 Applicable only to Skeleton Gorge.